 Webinar Schedule and Participant Guide

-To access the webinars, you will simply need to click on the webinar join link that is posted in the Weekly Resources section of this course.
+To access the webinars during our next live session, you will simply need to click on the webinar join link that is posted in the Weekly Resources section of this course.
 This link only works on the appointed day and time for the webinar, so while you can try clicking it sooner, it won't open the webinar meeting for you.

 You may also join our webinars from a mobile device by installing the official Zoom app from your preferred app store.
 Then, when it's time for a webinar, simply open your Zoom app and enter the 9-digit meeting ID that will be posted along with the webinar link.